nwdigitalradio/n7nix/baudrate/README.md

 ### Software Installation

-* This installation has only been tested with 2 apps:
+* This installation has only been tested with the following apps:
-  * Winlink email
+  * Winlink email client
+  * Linux RMS Gateway
-  * APRS using APRX
+  * APRS using APRX & nixtracker

 * run script _both_baud.sh_